unt-libraries/untl-metadata-documentation/docs/guides/patent.rst

 *Notes:*

+    -   Saving the record is separate from the visible/hidden flag; you can publish the record and leave it "hidden."
+You can do this to save an incomplete draft of the record, but note that if you have finished the record and left it hidden, it will not be findable by the public.
     -   Clicking publish saves a new version of the record.
 Do not publish the record if you have not made changes (the system will save a duplicate copy every time).
-    -   Saving the record is separate from the visible/hidden flag; you can publish the record and leave it "hidden," but it will not be findable by the public.
     -   Records can still be edited after they are visible -- you have the ability to edit any records in the collection.
 Just note that if you have criteria set in the Dashboard (e.g., "only hidden records") you may have to adjust them to see previously-edited items.

 .. _patent-special: